farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 This consequence represent injuries or trauma inflicted on a character.

-When your condition worsens, you take a certain amount of `stress` on your `condition clock`.
+When your condition worsens, you take a certain amount of `stress` that you track on the `stress clock`.
 You also need to update your `condition ` to represent the new state your character is in.

 Your new condition will affect the narrative permissions of your character, and how they can interact with the world.

-When your condition clocked is filled, you can clear all the segments, and your character is taken out for the scene.
+When your stress clock is filled, you can clear all the segments, and your character is taken out for the scene.

 > **Take `1 Stress` per `consequence rating` on your character's `condition`**
 >